All graphics and images are copyright of A True Church

 In fact, the New Testament does quote "Old Testament" statements of which we have no written record (e.g. Matthew 2:23; Matthew 27:9-10).
 Nevertheless, for whatever reason, the New Testament provides many statements that do not match verbatim Old Testament passages (e.g. Matthew 2:6/Micah 5:2; Matthew 2:18/Jeremiah 31:15; Matthew 3:3/Isaiah 40:3; Matthew 4:4/Deuteronomy 8:3; Matthew 12:18/Isaiah 42:1-4; Matthew 13:14-15/Isaiah 6:9-10; Matthew 13:35/Psalm 78:2; Matthew 15:8-9/Isaiah 29:13; Matthew 21:5/Zechariah 9:9; Matthew 26:31/Zechariah 13:7; Romans 9:27-28/Isaiah 10:22-23; Romans 9:29/Isaiah 1:9; Romans 11:9-10/Psalm 69:22-23; 1 Corinthians 14:21/Isaiah 28:11-12; etc.).
 This is not to say that the New Testament does not also exemplify a word for word quotation.
 It does (e.g. Matthew 2:15/Hosea 11:1; Matthew 27:35/Psalm 22:18; Matthew 27:46 & Mark 15:34/Psalm 22:1; Hebrews 1:5/Psalm 2:7; etc.).
 But, much of the time, the wording is not identical to what is found in the Hebrew Old Testament.

-As the above illustrates, Scripture itself is not so exacting when it comes to quoting, or perhaps translating, Scripture.
+As the above illustrates, based on the texts we have, Scripture itself is not so exacting when it comes to quoting, or perhaps translating, Scripture.
 Even when it comes to having the same wording that exists in either the Hebrew or the LXX (the Greek translation of the Old Testament), even in this, there is a lack of word for word sameness.
 The kind of stringent exactness that KJV advocates place upon other translations, and the standard of one translation above all, is a standard unparalleled in the Word of God.

 So, how is this variance properly understood?
 First of all, anyone familiar with linguistics, or who knows more than one language, should understand that translation (going from one language to another) is not an exacting science.
 Secondly, if and when there is a question, it is our responsibility to cry out for wisdom and understanding (Proverbs 2:1-7; James 1:5) that we might discern and find the answer to the question at hand.
 In specific, the Lord does not give an answer to this present dilemma.
 So, does this mean we have no stronghold?
 No, "In the fear of the Lord is strong confidence" (Proverbs 14:26 KJV; 18:10).
 We can stand on the solid Rock (Matthew 7:24-25; 1 Corinthians 10:4; 1 Peter 2:8; Psalm 18:2; 28:1; 62:2; 71:3; 92:15) of the Word of God that we do know.